lamech/x/README.markdown

 This is a place for me to collect little tidbits, ideas, fragments, maybe even finished pieces.
 I'm figuring out how to use the materials as I go.
-Obviously I want to make my own music, and that involves figuring out how to do some stuff with this tool that I don't see other people doing.
+Obviously I want to make my own music, and that involves figuring out how to do some stuff with csound that I don't see other people doing.
 Keeping it all organized (and forcing myself to write about it) will hopefully be helpful to me, and who knows, maybe to others, too.